130on/RVParkManagement/docs/README.txt

-I REALLY HOPE THIS WORKS IM BEGGING

-COME ON, WE ARE SO CLOSE

 git commands

 - git clone https://github.com/CS3750-Team3/RVPark.git - If you do not have any type or branch of the remote repo "RVPark" on your computer, use this command